Are you suffering from hyperthyroidism or do you suspect you have hyperthyroidism?

 #2.
 Iodine Supplementation

-Iodine is a necessary component of thyroid hormone and a certain amount is required for normal production of thyroid hormone.
+Iodine is a necessary component of thyroid hormone and a certain amount is required for the normal production of thyroid hormone.

 Newer studies have found links between high and low iodine status in the individual and the development of autoimmune diseases.